Akshat2921/shopease/README.md

-# ShopEase — Full-Stack E-Commerce (Frontend-Heavy)
+# 🛒 ShopEase — Full-Stack E-Commerce Platform

 A React + Redux Toolkit e-commerce app, built to showcase **frontend engineering** for internship applications.
 The backend is intentionally minimal — a `json-server` data store — since the goal is